 Making the Champagne risotto

-- Stir fry the shallots with butter at a mild temperature.
-Make sure the shallots and the butter will not burn
+- Stir fry the shallots with butter at medium heat.
+Make sure the shallots and the butter do not burn

-- In a separate pan keep the stock warm, below boiling point
+- In a separate medium saucepan keep the stock at low simmer

 - Stir until all the rice has been seared with the butter